oddbird/oddsite/content/2019/10/02/sass-modules.rst

 .. _Migration Tool: https://sass-lang.com/documentation/cli/migrator

-I'll be posting a more in-depth article to `CSS Tricks`_ on Monday, but I wanted to get a quick primer out right away.
+I'll be posting
+a more in-depth article
+to `CSS Tricks`_ on Monday,
+but I wanted to get a quick primer out right away.

-I'll link the full article
-from our blog as well,
-once it's live.
+[**Update**: the `full article is now live`_ at CSS Tricks]

 .. _CSS Tricks: https://css-tricks.com/introducing-sass-modules/
+.. _full article is now live: https://css-tricks.com/introducing-sass-modules/

 What are modules, and why?